awesomo4000/excellent/NEWHIRE.md

 **src/**  : High-level interface wrapper code

-**examples/** : Being populated with examples using the new highlevel wrappers being developed.
-Each example from testing/zig-c-binding-examples/ should be represented by a corresponding example in this directory.
+**examples/** : Being populated with examples using the new highlevel wrappers being developed (in src/).
+Each example from `testing/zig-c-binding-examples/` should be represented by a corresponding example in this directory.
+These are also representative of the examples written in the C language (in `testing/c-examples/`).
+Both should be referred to when developing wrapper examples based on them.

-**testing/**  : Files and programs useful for testing and verification
+**testing/**  : Files and programs used for testing and verification

-**testing/reference-xls/*.xlsx** : Reference xlsx files that are to be compared to the output generated from the high-level wrappers being developed
+**testing/reference-xls/*.xlsx** : Reference xlsx files that are to be compared to the output generated from the high-level wrappers being developed.

 **testing/test-output-xls** : Output directory to place verified outputs from examples/*.zig after testing them to make sure they produce correct output